 PROPOSED CHANGES: (edits to existing FPP text in track changes)

 4.3.2.1.
-Pre-Maintenance: Units may be operationally tested for up to 30 minutes before going into maintenance status by running the unit at speed-no-load and various loads within the 1% range for pre-maintenance measurements and testing, and to allow all fish to move through the unit.
+Pre-Maintenance: Units may be operationally tested for up to 30 minutes (or up to 1 hour for 6-year overhaul) before going into maintenance status by running the unit at full load, speed-no-load, and various loads within the 1% range for pre-maintenance measurements and testing, and to allow all fish to move through the unit.
+The unit will be run continuously during the testing.
+Prior to installing stop logs for unwatering, the unit will be operated to flush fish as described in section 4.3.3.
+Unwatering Units.

 4.3.2.2.
 Post-Maintenance: Units may be operationally tested after maintenance or repair while remaining in maintenance or forced outage status.
-Operational testing may consist of running the unit for up to a cumulative time of 30 minutes (within 1% range) before it is returned to operational status.
+Operational testing may consist of running the unit within the 1% range for up to 30 minutes (or up to 2 hours for 6-year overhaul) before it is returned to operational status.
+The unit will be run continuously during the testing in order to get the unit up to operational temperature.

 COMMENTS: (listed oldest to newest)